charlesclz03/flowforge/DOCS/setup/SUPABASE_STORAGE_SETUP.md

 # Supabase Storage Setup Guide

-This guide will help you set up Supabase Storage for recording uploads in FlowForge.
+This guide will help you set up Supabase Storage for recording uploads in Freestyla.

 ## Prerequisites